Ladydiana/IntroductionToDAX/README.md

     - All «X» functions and iterators
     - Defined by the user formulas
 - Needed to evaluate column values, it is the concept of "current row"

+**The Filter Context filters tables.
+The Row Context Iterates rows.**